 ADRION Territorial Analysis

-In July 2020 the territorial analyisis commissioned by the Programme was ready and approved by our Task Force.
-A picture of the weak as well as strong points and challenges of the area have been depicted.
+In July 2020 the territorial analyisis commissioned by the Programme depicted the challenges well as strong points of the area.
 According to the analysis, the Adriatic-Ionian region stands out as a diverse and multifaced area with great potential as well as lots of disparities.
 Internal inqualities within the area have been detected as one of the aspects that are needed to be fully addressed.
-The territorial analysis highlighted some important issues that could improve the quality of life of the citizens living in the area as well as increase the economic growth:
+The territorial analysis highlighted some important issues that could improve the quality of life of the citizens living in the area as well as increase its economic growth:

 - the cities are to be considered as hubs for innovation and growth